lhuddlesto/nf-as/README.md

 # NF-AS

 NF-AS stands for **Nomad Fox Application Service**.
 This application serves as the back-end for the Nomad Fox website.
 It interacts with an S3 bucket to grab and create data, as well as CRUD operations with a MongoDB database.
+Also authentication for users, with certain routes being protected via JWTs.

 ## Installation